 The Polar Vantage M retails at $279.95

 The Polar Vantage now has general availability.
 There do not seem to be widespread discount yet in the EU.
-I’ve included the Amazon international link below but you should find a notably better deal at New Running Gear and Power Meter City.
+I’ve included the best deals below but you should find a notably better deal at New Running Gear and Power Meter City.
 New Running Gear (NRG), below, were also bundling in GBP50 of running freebies.
-Help support this blog with the great deals below:

 (*) I wanted to clarify a few points without interrupting the flow of what I wrote.
 The optical HR seems generally as good to me as any competing brands’ offerings.
 I can’t see Suunto or Garmin improving their existing tech but I can see Polar further improving Precision PRIME with some of the algorithm refining tweaks they have presented to the media.
 Fully correct HR data is personally important to me and I wouldn’t use Polar’s oHR or the oHR of ANY other brand, I would use a chest strap like the H10.
 You should also know that oHR performance is dependent on lots of factors and any two people can have notably different results.